IuliiaKonovalova/madlib_with_python/README.md

   <!-- here goes image -->

-  Here the user can choose which story preferable story to play or go back to the main menu.
+  Here the user can choose which story is preferable to play or go back to the main menu.

 - **When the user chose a particular story**

-  The program alert the user to be ready to type the words.
+  The program alerts the user to be ready to type the words.

   <!-- here goes image -->

-  Than the user will be asked to type words according to the parts of speech.
+  Then, the user will be asked to type words according to the parts of speech.
 The user is allowed to use compound words to make the user's experience more fascinating.
-  When all words are typed, user will receive the whole story based on the key words which he or she typed before.
+  When all words are typed, the user will receive the whole story based on the keywords which he or she typed before.
-  Below the story the user can find the main menu where he or she may read the rules again, or play another game, or quit the program.
+  Below the story, the user can find the main menu where he or she may reread the rules, play another game, or quit the program.

   *Here the image goes*

   - **When the user chose "Quit"**

-  The user will see a goodbye message and program will be stopped.
+  The user will see a goodbye message, and the program will be stopped.

   <!-- here goes image -->